Day

 of art (and shopping for leather).

-Shortly after checking into our hotel in Florence we walked
+Shortly after checking into our Florence hotel, Hotel California, we walked

 a block down from our hotel to the Accademia Museum